 Lanni is a speech-language pathologist who is passionate about working with children and teens with social communication needs and has done so for over 20 years in the public system.
 Her extensive clinical experience supporting social learning through parent coaching has highlighted the need for a focused, strengths-based, parent and child service, and she created Connections SLP to fill this gap.

 Lanni is a certified PEERS® and PEERS® Telehealth Provider.
-She is also a consultant for The Hanen Centre® and one of three instructors internationally for TalkAbility™ certification workshops for SLPs.
-Lanni also developed and instructs Hanen’s Connecting the Dots and Creating Conversations workshops and webinars for supportive personnel.
+She was a consultant for The Hanen Centre® and one of three instructors internationally for TalkAbility™ certification workshops for SLPs for many years.
+Lanni developed Hanen’s Connecting the Dots and Creating Conversations workshops and webinars for supportive personnel.
 She is certified to provide TalkAbility™ and TalkAbility™ Offered via Telepractice.

-Lanni has worked with Child Development Programs at Markham-Stouffville Hospital since 2000.
+Lanni has worked with Child Development Programs at Oak Valley Health since 2000.
 She is the Clinical Leader for Autism Services for the York Region Preschool Speech and Language Program (YRPSLP) and is responsible for developing and supporting innovative services for children with social communication needs and their families, including supporting York Region speech-language pathology staff working within the York-Simcoe Autism Network’s Entry to School and Caregiver-Mediated Early Years programs.
-As a speech-language pathologist at YRPSLP, Lanni has facilitated More Than Words® and TalkAbility™ programs for hundreds of families in her role with YRPSLP.
+As a speech-language pathologist at YRPSLP, Lanni has facilitated More Than Words® and TalkAbility™ programs for hundreds of families.
 In addition to her roles developing and offering therapeutic services, Lanni is also a long-time member of the Developmental Assessment and Consultation Services team for Children’s Treatment Network, one of Ontario’s five Autism Diagnostic Hubs.
 At DACS, she partners with a developmental pediatrician to provide developmental assessments for school-aged children and teens.

 Lanni was recognized by the Ontario Association of Speech-Language Pathologists and Audiologists for outstanding contributions to the association and the profession and was the 2020 recipient of OSLA’s Honours of the Association award.

 At home, Lanni is a mom to two theatrical teenagers.
 She and her family enjoy singing along to musicals, reading, doing karate, travelling and finding great places to eat ice cream.

 M.Cl.Sc., CCC-SLP, Reg.
 CASLPO